 Take black holes for instance.
-No-one has ever seen one, however we know they are there because we can see the effects of them.
-But why are they there?
-No-one knows.
-And even when we do, it will surely lead to a deeper understanding reminding us there is yet more to be discovered.
+No-one has ever seen one – that’s the thing about black holes, no light can escape.
+Even so, we know they definitely exist because we can see the effects they have on other matter in the universe.
+No-one knows how they come to exist, and even when we do, it will surely lead only to a deeper understanding that there is yet more to be discovered.
 In the meantime, it makes sense to act on what we do see and worry about the explanation later!

 Now there are two diametrically opposing views on this.
-In one camp are those who believe that as there is no direct link between key and hammer, the only variable the pianist has at his disposal is the speed at which the hammer is thrown at the string.
-Hammer speed is directly proportional to volume but can have no other effect on tone.
+In Camp 1 are those who believe that as there is no direct link between key and hammer, the only variable the pianist has at his disposal is the speed at which the hammer is thrown at the string.
+According to this view, hammer speed is directly proportional to volume but has no other effect on tone.

-In the second camp are those who hear a difference in tone according not only to how fast they press the keys, but also according to the manner in which they press them.
+In Camp 2 are those who hear a difference in tone according not only to how fast they press the keys, but also according to the manner in which they press them.
 They conclude that therefore the hammer speed/volume relationship is not the full story.

 Over the past hundred years there have been a number of experiments to try and establish which camp has more credibility, the most recent and most scientifically rigorous as recently as 2014.
-The results of that experiment were fairly conclusively in favour of the first camp.
+The results of that experiment were fairly conclusively in favour of the ‘hammer = volume only’ camp.

-At the same time as Einstein was developing his relativity theory, a certain Tobias Matthay was expounding his ideas on piano tone, firmly rooted in the second camp.
-In fact it’s fair to say Matthay was one of the first to teach according to those ideas.
-And what success he had too, numbering amongst his students such illustrious names as Myra Hess, Clifford Curzon, Moura Lympany, Irene Scharrer, Vivian Langrish and Harriet Cohen.
-The common thread that links the performing careers of these pianists is, guess what? – their reputation for exquisite tone control.
-Clearly Matthay (or Uncle Tobes as his students called him) knew a thing or too, and knew how to teach it too.
+At about the same time Einstein was pondering on Relativity, a certain Tobias Matthay was expounding his ideas on piano tone, firmly rooted in Camp 2.
+In fact it’s fair to say Matthay was one of the first to develop an entire teaching method based on his belief that exactly how a single key is depressed matters very much to the quality of tone produced.
+Never mind the 2014 test results, what were the resuts of Matthay’s teachings? – students who went on to illustrious careers, names like Myra Hess, Clifford Curzon, Moura Lympany, Irene Scharrer, Vivian Langrish and Harriet Cohen.
+The common thread that links these pianists is their reputation for exquisite tone control.
+Clearly Matthay (or Uncle Tobes as his students called him) knew a thing or two, and knew how to teach it too.
 Of his teaching it was said, he takes students who really should not play the piano at all and makes them play like angels.

-As pianists, it really doesn’t matter which camp we believe in.
+As pianists, it really doesn’t matter which camp we subscribe to.
 All that need concern us is whether we make beautiful music or not, and ears (not just our own, but perhaps more critically those of our audience) are the final judges, not scientists.
 One can be in either camp and still make beautiful tones, even if one’s understanding of how that happens is incomplete or even faulty.
-That said, those who think there is something in what Matthay taught have more variables to experiment with, which seems to me a more creative approach than subscribing to a cut and dried theory assuming there is nothing more to be learned.
+That said, those who think there is something in what Matthay taught have more variables to experiment with, which seems to me more creative than Camp 1’s approach to a cut and dried theory which assumes there is nothing more to be learned.

 So yes, I am definitely with Matthay on this one.
 Not just because I happen to have been taught by one of his students (Harold Craxton) but because it instinctively makes sense to me as a pianist.
-Being a curious soul, I’m interested in possible scientific explanations, though that’s not exactly my top priority.
-If, by depressing piano keys in a certain manner I hear sounds that please me, and by depressing differently I don’t, then I will continue to believe how I press the keys makes a difference – and just like making allowances for black holes, the explanation can come later.
+Being a curious soul, I’d be interested to discover possible scientific reasons which explain what Matthay instinctively knew.
+But that’s not my top priority.
+If, by depressing piano keys in a certain manner I hear sounds that please me, and by depressing them differently I hear sounds that don’t, then I will continue to believe how I press the keys makes a difference – and worry why later!